in

 The best part is you can bring it right from the grill or smoker to the table and serve directly from the cast iron skillet for a great rustic presentation!

-Best Seasonings for Smoked Green Beans
+Seasonings the Green Beans

 You would never serve a ribeye roast or even some simple smoked chicken to a guest without any seasoning, so why do so many people neglect to season their veggies?!